Arjuna winning former TT player V Chandrasekhar dies due to COVID complications | Sports-Games

 According to a few paddlers who have played with him, Chandra was one of the most attractive players and took risks at crucial stages of the game to unsettle opponents.

+''I had known Chandra from his playing days and as an SBI colleague.
+You can’t find such a soft-spoken personality like him,'' said Manjit, who is also the national chief coach.

+''As far as his play goes, he was simply superb as a player and competitor.
+He has helped his state (Tamil Nadu) to several titles in team events as well.
+It’s a real tragedy to lose a good friend and an able coach like him,” he added.

-Current Indian paddler G Sathiyan and former national champion S Raman were among his trainees.
+Current Indian paddler G Sathiyan and former national champions S Raman and M.S.
+Mythili were among Chandra's trainees.
 Table tennis ace A Sharath Kamal condoled the death of Chandrasekhar.

 ''We have lost a champion who fought death 37 years ago.
 Saddened to hear of the passing of V Chandrasekar Sir.
 Table Tennis as a sport has lost a great mentor, coach and an amazing player.
 He made the sport famous in the early 80's.
 Rest in Peace, Sir,'' Kamal tweeted.